RonenMelamed2/Portfolio/README.md

 ##### 3. Kingfisher Classification

-Note: The code for sections 1, 2 is not present in this reposirory as it's still under development under an on going academic research yet to be published.
+Note: The code for sections 1, 2 is not present in this reposirory as it's still under development in an on going academic research, yet to be published.
 <br/><br/>

 ### 1.Birder